microsoft/BotBuilder-Samples/generators/generator-botbuilder/README.md

 your bot, you will need to click the Emulator's 'Start Over' tab in order to force the Emulator to also reload the latest version of your bot.

 # Deploying your bot to Microsoft Azure
 For bots generated using the `Basic` template, the generator will create a `DEPLOYMENT.md` file found in the `/deploymentScripts` folder.
 This file provides instructions for how to deploy the bot to Microsoft Azure.
 The deployment process assume you have an account on Microsoft Azure and are able to log into the [Microsoft Azure Portal][4].

 If you are new to Microsoft Azure, please refer to [Getting started with Azure][5] for guidance on how to get started on Azure.

+# Logging issues and providing feedback
+Issues and feedback about the botbuilder generator can be submitted through the project's [GitHub issues][12] page.

 [1]: https://dev.botframework.com